We’re living in a world where natural, organic and holistic practices are highly sought after.

 But there have been other lawsuits as well.

-A 33-year-old real estate agent from Utah alleges in a lawsuit that the doTerra product contained more than 23 times the safe amount of bergamot oil — the same substance used to make Earl Gray tea — that can make a person hypersensitive to UV rays when applied to the skin.
+The most recent was a doterra lawsuit 2021, when a 33-year-old real estate agent from Utah alleges in a lawsuit that the doTerra product contained more than 23 times the safe amount of bergamot oil — the same substance used to make Earl Gray tea — that can make a person hypersensitive to UV rays when applied to the skin.

 There was also a recall of 1.3 million of the Deep Blue, Past Tense and Deep Blue Touch essential oils in April 2021 for failing to meet packaging requirements set by the United States Consumer Product Safety Commission.
 Even though the product contained methyl salicylate, it was not in child-resistant packaging.